The 5 Love Languages is a book by Gary Chapman that explores how everyone has a preferred way to receive love from other people. Some people feel

 Sometimes it’s difficult to put into words what you need (especially if you’re a people pleaser or not used to having your needs met.)
 Having a general category of “these are the things that make me feel loved” really helped us connect to each other, especially because our love languages are completely different!

-I wanted to explore how we can turn those ideas to ourselves.
+I wanted to explore how we can turn those ideas to ourselves with self-love languages.

 We all need different things to feel loved.
 We all have different Self-Love Languages.